cheredia19/us-presidential-elections-facts-and-figures/README.md

 The Democrats won five consecutive times beginning in 1932. **Franklin D. Roosevelt** started the streak.
 He also triumphed in '36, '40 and '44.

 Roosevelt is the only president in history to occupy the presidential spot for over two consecutive terms.
-However, he did not finish the last of his terms, as he died on April 12, 1945, days before the end of World War II. **Harry S. Truman took office immediately.
-Three years and a half later, he defeated Thomas Dewey and States' Rights candidate **Strom Thurmond** in the election of 1948.
+However, he did not finish the last of his terms, as he died on April 12, 1945, days before the end of World War II. **Harry S. Truman** took office immediately.
+Three years and a half later, he defeated **Thomas E. Dewey** and States' Rights candidate **Strom Thurmond** in the election of 1948.

 <FlatUiTable data={{ url: 'votes_dem_rep.csv' }} />
 ###### *NOTE: The 2016 elections are, along with those of 1824, 1876, 1888 and 2000 the only ones in which the winning candidate lost the popular vote.*